zecollokaris/Github-API-Search--Update/README.md

 Link:-> ```https://github.com/zecollokaris/Github-API-Search--Update```

-4. From there you can access Quotes.
+4. From there you can access Git-search.

+5. **Clone** the project.

+6. Once you done with cloning and project is on your device.